Be comforted dear soul! There is always light behind the clouds.

 Okay, so Thanksgiving is soon to come and soon to be gone.
 How will you do?
 Will you eat healthfully or will you eat to oblivion?

-No doubt this Thanksgiving will differ from those of the past.
-You most likely will not gather in large groups and perhaps you may stay home for the second year in a row.
+No doubt this Thanksgiving will differ from those of the past few years.
+You most likely will gather in larger groups or perhaps you may stay home for the third year in a row with the flu and COVID uptick.
 It’s still a day of giving thanks.

 What is this day of giving thanks?